Stem cell research — NIH Funding Overview

 Universities and research organizations with the most Stem cells awards in the most recent 90-day window.

-1. STANFORD UNIVERSITY 20 awards
+1. STANFORD UNIVERSITY 22 awards

-5. UNIVERSITY OF PENNSYLVANIA 12 awards
+4. UNIVERSITY OF CALIFORNIA, SAN FRANCISCO 12 awards

-7. NORTHWESTERN UNIVERSITY AT CHICAGO 12 awards
+5. NORTHWESTERN UNIVERSITY 12 awards

-8. ICAHN SCHOOL OF MEDICINE AT MOUNT SINAI 11 awards
+8. UNIVERSITY OF PENNSYLVANIA 11 awards

 Recently Awarded Stem cell research Grants